ni9hty/pacg/README.md

 - [x] Parameter how many jumps in your chain do you want
 - [x] Check local permission conditions
 - [x] if a request result the same proxy ip already checked via the api, result in a new check
-- [x] implemented [goeip](https://github.com/rainycape/geoip) function for generating smart routes from your start country (db already in this repo and home/start ip already catched)
+- [x] implemented [geoip](https://github.com/rainycape/geoip) function for generating smart routes from your start country (db already in this repo and home/start ip already catched)

 ### Brainstorm & notes
 - [ ] Proxy availability + latency check, if a proxy timeout occur, get a new one (both conditions already catched)
 - [ ] implement parameter through how many countrys you want to chain
-- [ ] implement function to generate smart and fast routes through your target via countrys in an order with lowest latency (need some deep conceptual planing, start country already catched)
+- [ ] implement function to generate smart and fast routes through your target via countrys in an order with lowest latency (need some conceptual planing, start country already catched)
 - [ ] implement a function to re-check already generated configs and by whish replace single proxys
 - [ ] implement other free proxy sources (like modules) to be more flexible